Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 - The Braves have been underdogs in seven games this season and have come away with the win five times (71.4%) in those contests.

-- Atlanta has entered seven games this season as the underdog by -110 or more and is 5-2 in those contests.
+- Atlanta has played as an underdog of +110 or more once this season and won that game.

-- The Braves have an implied victory probability of 52.4% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Braves have a 47.6% chance of coming away with a victory in the contest.

-- Atlanta and its opponents have gone over the total this season in 47 of its 86 opportunities.
+- Games involving Atlanta have gone over the total set by sportsbooks in 47 of 88 chances this season.

-- The Braves have an against the spread mark of 7-7-0 in 14 games with a line this season.
+- The Braves have posted a record of 7-7-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!